jvermeir/ShoppingList/README.md

 - this loads or creates a menu starting on that day done - remove days using button
 - add a recipe for a day
-- allow multiple recipes per day
+done - allow multiple recipes per day
 - add a generate shopping list button
 - allow reordering by draging the recipe part
 - delete by swiping away